Sadly none of the Founding Fathers held views on "Race" that are acceptable to modern standards. However they did not all hold the same views either.

 So Hamilton may or may not have believed poor uneducated lower class white people were equal to Negreos.
 But he certainly did not believe "All Men are Crated Equal".
 It shows that that quote came from Jefferson not Hamilton, doubt it's sincerity all you want.

-When people say things like the Electoral Collage exists because the Founding Fathers didn't think the common man could be trusted to make decisions.
+When people say things like "the Electoral Collage exists because the Founding Fathers didn't think the common people could be trusted to make decisions".
 What they really mean are the Hamiltonians.

 Alexander Hamilton wanted to make the Presidency a life time appointment, and same with Senators.
 If he'd had his way the President would be a King in all but name.
 There was prior precedent in Human History for a King being democratically elected, chiefly Pre-Republic Rome.